Later Jin invasion of Joseon: Aftermath

-In the postwar negotiations, the Later Jin forced Joseon to open markets near the borders because its conflicts with Ming had brought economic hardship and starvation to Jin subjects.
+In the postwar negotiations, the Later Jin forced Joseon to open markets near the borders, because its conflicts with the Ming had brought economic hardship and starvation to Jin subjects.
 Joseon was also forced to transfer suzerainty of the Warka tribe to Jin.
 Furthermore, a tribute of 100 horses, 100 tiger and leopard skins, 400 bolts of cotton, and 15,000 pieces of cloth was to be extracted and gifted to the Jin Khan.
 Injo's brother was sent to deliver this tribute.
 However in later letters to the Joseon king, Hong Taiji would complain that the Koreans did not behave as if they had lost, and were not abiding by the terms of the agreement.
-Joseon merchants and markets continued to trade with Ming and actively aided Ming subjects by providing them with grain and rations.
+Joseon merchants and markets continued to trade with the Ming and actively aided Ming subjects by providing them with grain and rations.
 Hong Taiji rebuked them, saying that the food of Joseon should only be fed to Joseon subjects.

-The relationship between Joseon and Later Jin remained uncomfortable and bleak.
-The invasion was bitterly resented by Joseon's statesmen and Confucian scholars, who believed that it was treacherous and unfilial for Joseon to abandon Ming considering the assistance it had provided against Japan in the past.
-This resentment was inflamed in 1636 when the Manchus demanded changing the terms of diplomatic relationship from equality to sovereign-vassal.
+The relationship between Joseon and the Later Jin remained uncomfortable and bleak.
+The invasion was bitterly resented by Joseon's statesmen and Confucian scholars, who believed that it was treacherous and unfilial for Joseon to abandon the Ming, considering the assistance it had provided against Japan in the past.
+This resentment was inflamed in 1636 when the Manchus demanded the changing of the terms of diplomatic relationship from equality to sovereign-vassal.
 The Joseon court, dominated by anti-Manchu hawks, rejected the demand.
 This led to the Qing invasion of Joseon in 1636.

 The Ming general Yuan Chonghuan was impeached for having been duped by the Jin into entering peace negotiations, and court officials accused him of lack of agency.
-This was the last time Ming would openly engage in peace negotiations with the Jurchens.
+This was the last time the Ming would openly engage in peace negotiations with the Jurchens.

-Mao Wenlong was reported to Ming authorities by Joseon for cowardice and treachery.
+Mao Wenlong was reported to the Ming authorities by Joseon for cowardice and treachery.
 Mao began acting independently and minted his own coins in 1628, while conducting illicit trading in contravention of Ming law.
 He was caught by Yuan Chonghuan in 1629 and executed for smuggling on 24 July 1629.
 Yuan reported the death of Mao Wenlong to the Joseon court, stating that it had been done to "properly establish the emperor's awesomeness."
 Prior to his execution, Yuan Chonghuan addressed him thus:

 You were given the authority of a general.
 But now you, Mao Wenlong, have treacherously raised yourself to the level of a lord, amassed soldiers, siphoned off rations, slaughtered the refugees of Liaodong, despoiled Korea, harassed Denglai, carried out illicit commerce, looted and plundered commoners' boats, changed people's names, and violated the people's sons and daughters.
 These are the crimes for which you will be put to death.